ItPalakpak/COUNSELIGN_REPO_MOBILE_AND_WEB/memory-bank/systemPatterns.md

 # System Patterns

+## Documentation Assets (Nov 24, 2025)
+- `docs/software_implementation_testing.md` explains to non-technical stakeholders how the Flutter mobile client and CodeIgniter web portal share APIs, what hardware/software are required, and the stabilization fixes (multipart posts, dropdown sync, enum validation) that keep both fronts aligned.
+Use this file as the quick reference when preparing reports or presentations.

 ## Admin Dashboard Structure (Updated Oct 27, 2025)

 The AdminDashboardScreen now exactly mirrors the backend dashboard.php structure: